-Our curriculum provides an extraordinary range of opportunities for experiential learning.
+UW Law School's curriculum provides an extraordinary range of opportunities for experiential learning.
 We offer clinical education—hands-on work with real clients—in areas as varied as criminal law, health-care advocacy, and business law and entrepreneurship.
 You can pursue a wide range of opportunities for externship and internship placements with judges, state agencies and public interest organizations.
 And we provide sophisticated simulation courses that will prepare you for the real-life challenges of law practice.
 Given the breadth of what we offer, you will find an experiential learning opportunity at Wisconsin to suit your interests and develop your talents.

-The University of Wisconsin Law School's tradition of excellence and its law-in-action approach to legal education are highlighted in its clinical and skills training programs.
+UW Law's tradition of excellence and its law-in-action approach to legal education are highlighted in its clinical and skills training programs.
 It is this law-in-action approach — in which students learn not only what the law is, but also how the law works — that helps develop well-educated, thoughtful graduates who are able successfully to bridge the gap between law school and practice.
 Clinical students receive a rich educational experience, applying the legal theory they have learned in the classroom to help real people outside of the classroom.
 Learn more about clinical programs.

 Through the UW Law School's externship program, students receive course credit for working in an off-campus legal setting, such as a judge’s office or a state agency, under the supervision of an on-site attorney.
 Students may work in branches of the government, including state and federal levels and executive agencies, as well as nonprofit organizations.
 Students gain professional lawyering skills and insights into various aspects of the legal system and profession and have opportunities to network.
 Learn more about externships.